iimachines/Maya2glTF/Readme.md

 ![Maya screenshot](/img/maya_screenshot.jpg)

+## Update

+The first BETA is released!
+See the [releases](/releases) tab.
+Maya 2018 on Windows x64 only for now.

 ## Rationale

 At **[Wonder Media](https://wondermedia.tv)**, we are specialized in creating realtime interactive 3D animation, for education, events and broadcast television, since 1992.
 We have developed our own multi-machine real-time 3D puppeteering software called **AnimationNow**, and we are about to upgrade this to make use of up-to-date rendering techniques.